semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 SidePanel opens and closes with the animation: `transition: all 350ms ease-in-out`.

-### What happens when the browser window size changes
+**What happens when the browser window size changes:**

-- SidePanel has a fixed width that doesn't change when the browser window is resized.
-The default width of the panel is 260px.
-You can change it if necessary.
+- The SidePanel has a fixed width that doesn’t change when the browser window is resized.
+The default width of the panel is 260px, but you can change it if needed.
-- On a 320px screen, SidePanel should not occupy more than 80% of the screen width so that the user can click outside of it and close it.
+- On a 320px screen, the SidePanel should not occupy more than 80% of the screen width to ensure that the user can click outside of it to close it.

 ![](static/320-width.png)